varas/monad-php/README.md

     $doubled = $newMonad->bind(function($value) { return 2 * $value; });
     var_dump($doubled->extract());
     // Prints array(array(2, 4), array(6, 8), array(10, 12))

-There also exist helper constants on each of the monads to get a callback to the `unit` method:

-    $newMonad = $monad->bind(Maybe::unit);
-    // Does the same thing as above

 Real World Example
 ==================